jjcollinge/quorum-deploy/README.md

   -p parameterfile     specify an arm parameters file -d node     specify a local node directory
 ```
-5. Grab your deployments public ip address and go explore
+6. Grab your deployments public ip address and go explore your deployment
+6a.
+Cakeshop should be available at http://fqdn.com:8080/cakeshop